 Over the years, the educational system has gone through major changes and reformations.
 The beginning of formal education dates back to the 6th century and the adoption of the Chinese culture.
-The Meiji Restoration and the World War II were important highlights in the restructure of the system.
+The Meiji Restoration and World War II were important highlights in the restructure of the system.

 In the present day, education in Japan is structured into 6 years of elementary school, 3 years of junior high and 3 years of senior high.
 Classes begin in April, around the time Cherry Blossoms are in bloom, and are held from Monday to Friday or Saturday.

 - Kindergarten (幼稚園 Yōchien): Children from 3-6 may enter kindergarten or day-care facilities.
 The educational approach in these ages varies, with some only functioning as playing facilities, while others are specifically equipped to prepare the child to pass tests in order to enter a private elementary school.
 Kindergarten is optional.